ElektraInitiative/libelektra/doc/tutorials/mount.md

     [enumtest/fruit]
     check/enum = 'apple', 'banana', 'grape'

-I hope with this examples it became clear how useful plugins can be.
-But in the example there is one issue: the configuration file is now changed in ways that might not be acceptable for applications.
+In the example there is an important one issue: the configuration file is now changed in ways that might not be acceptable for applications.
 We have at least two ways to avoid that:

 1. Encode metadata as comments